azzamshaikh/RoboticsND_Go_Chase_It/README.md

 > $ cd /***preferred directory***/catkin_ws/src
 > $ catkin_init_workspace

-2. Navigate to the `src` directory and clone this repo.
+2. Clone this repo in a different directory and move the 'ball_chaser' and 'my_robot' package to `src`
 3. Go back to the `catkin_ws` directory and and launch the world
 > $ cd /catkin_ws
 > $ catkin_make